blazklobucar/markdown-cv/index.md

 ## Currently

-Researcher at Swedish University of Agricultural Sciences, Department of Landscape Architecture, Planning and Management / Sentinel Hub Partner
+Researcher at Swedish University of Agricultural Sciences / Sentinel Hub Partner

 ## Specialized in